vysky/sc2002-assignment/README.md

   4. Quek Wei Pang, @C230071
   5. Teo Wilson, @wteo026

 ## Features
+The HMS is designed to caters to four categories of users: Patients, Doctors, Pharmacist and Administrators.
+Each category has its own unique set of functionalities tailored to their roles:

 1. Patients
    - Information Access: View medical records
    - Appointment Management: Schedule, reschedule, and cancel appointments.